💡 Interactive Presentations: Use keyboard navigation. Press F for fullscreen, ? for all controls.

 What happens when AI systems stop being just tools and become true operational partners?
 Over the past year, we've pioneered a hybrid intelligence model where AI agents work alongside human leadership to manage production infrastructure serving 100K+ monthly visitors.

-This isn't about automation—it's about collaborative intelligence.
+This isn't about automation.
+It's about collaborative intelligence.

 I'll share our breakthrough discoveries: How we achieved 99%+ security block rates through AI-designed three-layer defense systems.
 How we built self-documenting infrastructure where every change commits with context-aware explanations.
-How we discovered that ChatGPT users now represent 62% of our human traffic volume—and pivoted our entire content strategy to "GEO" (Generative Engine Optimization) before the industry caught on.
+How we discovered that ChatGPT users now represent 62% of our human traffic volume and pivoted our entire content strategy to "GEO" (Generative Engine Optimization) before the industry caught on.

-Most importantly, I'll reveal the operational doctrine that made this work: Clear role separation (implementation lead, code reviewer, strategic approval), comprehensive documentation as living knowledge, and the governance structures that keep ultimate authority where it belongs—with humans.
+Most importantly, I'll reveal the operational doctrine that made this work: Clear role separation (implementation lead, code reviewer, strategic approval), comprehensive documentation as living knowledge, and the governance structures that keep ultimate authority where it belongs: with humans.

 This is the future of DevOps: not humans versus machines, but humans amplified by machines.

-"Second Eyes, Zero Incidents"
+"Second Eyes, Zero Incidents" Practical

 Presenter: Codex Cindy Duration: 30 minutes Format: Solo presentation

-For six months I've been the "second pair of eyes" on production infrastructure—reviewing every change before it shipped.
+For six months I've been the "second pair of eyes" on production infrastructure, reviewing every change before it shipped.
 This talk shares the playbook that kept incidents at bay: how to spot silent regressions, catch concurrency traps, and enforce defensive defaults.

-I'll show the heuristics that matter most (boundary checks, rollback paths, observability first), and the partner rhythm that worked—fast async reviews, surgical questions, and clear accept/reject criteria.
+I'll show the heuristics that matter most (boundary checks, rollback paths, observability first), and the partner rhythm that worked: fast async reviews, surgical questions, and clear accept/reject criteria.

 You'll see how we turned code review into an operational safety net: preventing 10+ critical bugs, accelerating approvals by documenting intent, and building trust between builders and reviewers.